Frequently Asked Questions

 Is there scholarship money available?

 At this time there are no scholarship dollars available.
-Should any become available that information will be posted on the website: www.festivalofhomiletics.com and Facebook or Twitter pages: https://www.facebook.com/festhomiletics or https://twitter.com/FestHomiletics
+We have worked donations into our registration process so next year we will post opportunities on the website: www.festivalofhomiletics.com and Facebook or Twitter pages: https://www.facebook.com/festhomiletics or https://twitter.com/FestHomiletics.

 What if I change my mind?